 If a settlor is eligible to claim the FIG regime, they will not be taxed on foreign income and gains arising in the settlement within the four-year FIG regime period provided an appropriate claim is made on the settlor’s tax return.

-Foreign income and gains which arose to a non-UK tax resident trust structure pre-6 April 2025, will remain pooled and will be available to match against capital payments made to UK tax resident settlors and beneficiaries alike, unless previously matched.
+Foreign income and gains which arose to a non-UK tax resident trust structure before 6 April 2025, remain pooled and are available to match against capital payments made to UK tax resident settlors and beneficiaries alike, unless previously matched.

 Capital gains arising to a non-UK tax resident trust structure in a tax year when the settlor makes a valid claim for the FIG regime will be pooled and be available to match to future capital payments received by a UK tax resident beneficiary, in a tax year when the recipient does not claim relief under the new FIG regime.

-The Government will enact a new statutory right of recovery which will allow settlors to reclaim the tax they pay in respect of income arising to a non-UK tax resident trust structure under the TOAA code.
-This is to align the position with the settlements code and capital gains code which already have statutory rights of recovery.
-The recovery will not be regarded as a capital payment and will not be taxable.
+A new statutory right of recovery allows settlors to reclaim the tax they pay in respect of income arising to a non-UK tax resident trust structure under the TOAA code.
+This aligns the position with the settlements code and capital gains code which have statutory rights of recovery.
+The recovery is not regarded as a capital payment and is not taxable.
 However, a failure to reclaim the tax from the non-UK tax resident structure may be seen as an addition to the settlement for IHT purposes thus potentially giving rise to a chargeable event depending on the settlor’s status.

-A consultation with regard to the anti-avoidance provisions applying to offshore structures was launched as part of the budget flurry on 30 October 2024.
-It is understood that there may be further changes abreast.
+A consultation on the anti-avoidance provisions applying to offshore structures was held between October 2024 and February 2025.
+It is therefore expected that there may be further changes on the way.

 Temporary Repatriation Facility (TRF)

-A specific Temporary Repatriation Facility (TRF) will be introduced, which will allow settlors/beneficiaries to remit capital payments which have matched to foreign income and gains at a reduced rate from 6 April 2025.
-This relief will be available for a period of three years.
+A specific Temporary Repatriation Facility (TRF) has been introduced, which allows settlors/beneficiaries to remit capital payments which have matched to foreign income and gains at a reduced rate from 6 April 2025.
+This relief is available for a period of three years.

 The TRF can be claimed on stockpiled foreign income and gains within offshore structures in the following circumstances:

-• Where capital payments are received from offshore structures in the 2025-26, 2026-27 and 2027-28 tax years, provided these capital payments match with foreign income and gains of the offshore structure which arose prior to 6 April 2025.
-To qualify for this relief, the beneficiary receiving the capital payment will need to have claimed the remittance basis in a tax year prior to 6 April 2025.
+- Where capital payments are received from offshore structures in the 2025-26, 2026-27 and 2027-28 tax years, provided these capital payments match with foreign income and gains of the offshore structure which arose prior to 6 April 2025.
+To qualify for this relief, the beneficiary receiving the capital payment must have claimed the remittance basis in a tax year prior to 6 April 2025.

-This will provide many beneficiaries of non-UK trusts, who will not qualify for the FIG regime following 6 April 2025, with a limited window of opportunity to receive capital payments from their offshore structures at a significantly reduced rate of tax.
+This will provide many beneficiaries of non-UK trusts, who don’t qualify for the FIG regime from 6 April 2025, with a limited window of opportunity to receive capital payments from their offshore structures at a significantly reduced rate of tax.
 Beneficiaries should therefore consider whether it is appropriate to make a claim for the remittance basis in one or more of the tax years to 2024-25, where possible, to take advantage of the TRF for pooled income and stockpiled gains.

-It is worth noting, however, that the TRF will not be available for income distributions received from offshore settlements.
+It is worth noting, however, that the TRF is not available for income distributions received from offshore settlements.

-The implications of these changes in the legislation are expected to be significant and individuals with interests in non-UK tax resident structures should take advice as soon as possible as it is imperative to consider each case specifically and in some cases before 5 April 2025.
+The implications of these changes in the legislation are significant and individuals with interests in non-UK tax resident structures should take advice as soon as possible as it is imperative to consider each case specifically.

 Onward gifting rules and close family member rules

-Existing anti-avoidance provisions commonly referred to as the ‘onward gifting provisions’ will be modified to align with the introduction of the new FIG regime.
+Pre-existing anti-avoidance provisions commonly referred to as the ‘onward gifting provisions’ have been modified to align with the introduction of the new FIG regime.

 Broadly, if an individual receives a capital payment from an offshore trust during a period when they are eligible to claim the FIG regime and, within three years, makes an onward gift to another individual who is UK tax resident, the onward recipient may be taxable on the capital payment, unless they are also able to claim the FIG regime.